Constitution of South Korea: History

 South Korea's first 1948 Constitution, drafted by Dr. Chin-O Yu, framed an assembly-independent republic.
 It gave the president to act as the head of state, be elected indirectly by the National Assembly, and share executive power with the cabinet.
 The Constitutional Charter of the Provisional Government of the Republic of Korea of 1919 became the forerunner of 1948 Constitution.
 In the case of the first constitution, it was stipulated that the Republic of Korea was operated as a presidential system.
 At first sight, it seemed that the executive power was the most powerful among the executive, judicial, and legislative branches, but the president's term of office was set at four years and the administration's authority was checked by being elected through the National Assembly.
-In addition, an impeachment court was established in the Constitutional Committee to allow the judiciary to check bureaucrats.
-Through this, a structure that is easy to check between the legislature, the administration, and the judiciary.
+In addition, an impeachment court was established as well as a Constitutional Committee to allow the judiciary to check bureaucrats.
+Through this, a structure that is easy to check between the legislature, the administration, and the judiciary was formed, centering on the head of the administration.

 The 1948 Constitution was first amended in 1952 ahead of Syngman Rhee's re-election, providing for direct presidential elections and a bicameral legislature.
 It was passed with procedural irregularities after fierce debate.
 In 1954, Rhee again forced an amendment, removing term limits for himself and emphasizing a capitalistic economic model.
-During the first constitutional amendment made in the Syngman Rhee administration, the direct election of the president and vice-president, and the National Assembly's no-confidence system to the State Council were established.
-With the adoption of the direct election system, the National Assembly's authority over the head of the administration decreased rather than the indirect election system.
-But the non-confidence system of the State Council strengthened the authority that the National Assembly can have over the entire administration.
-However, at the time of the second constitutional amendment, the restriction on the presidency was abolished only for the first president.
-And the authority was concentrated on the administration, especially the president.
-In addition, the abolition of the prime minister system strengthened the president's authority.
-Moreover, the legislative and judicial branches had relatively weaker power than the administration.
+During the first constitutional amendment made during the Syngman Rhee administration, the National Assembly, the direct election of the president and vice-president, and the National Assembly's no-confidence system to the State Council were established.
+With the adoption of the direct election system, the National Assembly's authority over the head of the administration decreased rather than the indirect election system, but the non-confidence system of the State Council strengthened the authority that the National Assembly can have over the entire administration.
+However, at the time of the second constitutional amendment, the restriction on the middle term was abolished only for the first president, and the authority was concentrated on the administration, especially the president.
+In addition, the abolition of the prime minister system strengthened the president's authority, and the legislative and judicial branches had relatively weaker power than the administration.
 Due to this revision, the structure of check between the legislature, the judiciary, and the administration, which was aimed at in the first constitution, has weakened.